 PREMISES WIRING (SYSTEM).
-That interior and exterior wiring, including power, lighting, control and signal circuit wiring together with all of their associated hardware, fittings and wiring devices, both permanently and temporarily installed, that extends from the service point of utility conductors or source of power such as a battery, a solarphotovoltaic system, or a generator, transformer, or converter winding, to the outlet(s).
+That interior and exterior wiring, including power, lighting, control and signal circuit wiring together with all of their associated hardware, fittings and wiring devices, both permanently and temporarily installed, that extends from the service point or source of power such as a battery, a solar photovoltaic system, or a generator, transformer, or converter winding, to the outlet(s).
 Such wiring does not include wiring internal to appliances, luminaires (fixtures), motors, controllers, and similar equipment.